Izma810/Izma810/README.md

 - 🤟 I like netflix (netflix music in background)
 - 👩‍🎓 I also do CP using C++
 - 🎧 I love music
+- 🖌 I also edit videos using premiere pro
 - ⚡ Fun fact: Life is great, maybe

 ### Stats 📊